-All daily and monthly releases were within the +/- 20% monthly tolerance around the target volumes tolerance allowed under the Snowy Water Licence.
+All monthly releases were within the +/-20% monthly tolerance around the target volumes tolerance allowed under the Snowy Water Licence.
+There were five days where the daily releases were outside the daily target by more than 20%.
+These were reported to NSW DoI Water.
+All other releases were within the +/-20% daily tolerance allowed under the Snowy Water Licence.